Sizing

 - the core ramps (

-core.size.ramp.ui.*,core.size.ramp.layout.*) surface.maxWidthmapping to a different layout ramp stepmeasure.readingin rare cases, validated with real contentcore.size.hit.{fine,coarse}.*to adjust ergonomic targets per pointer capability
+core.sizing.ramp.ui.*,core.sizing.ramp.layout.*) surface.maxWidthmapping to a different layout ramp stepmeasure.readingin rare cases, validated with real contentcore.sizing.hit.fine.*to tune ergonomic floors for mouse; may useclamp(floor, preferred, max)whereflooris fixed pxcore.sizing.hit.coarse.*to adjust ergonomic targets for touch; always fixed px

 Semantic token names never change across themes.